michellab/BioSimSpaceTutorials/01_introduction/03_molecular_dynamics.md

 # Molecular dynamics

+The companion notebook for this section can be found [here](https://github.com/michellab/BioSimSpaceTutorials/blob/4844562e7d2cd0b269cead56562ec16a3dfaef7c/01_introduction/03_molecular_dynamics.ipynb)

 ## Introduction

 In this section we will learn how to use BioSimSpace to configure and run some basic molecular dynamics simulations.